Download and print as a PDF (1MB pdf)

 The transition to parenthood, mood changes, postnatal depression and post traumatic stress disorder

 Childbirth can be one of the most challenging and rewarding experiences in any woman’s life.
 The creation of a new life is a very personal experience which brings enormous pride, pleasure and responsibility.
 While it is a very exciting time, new mums can and do feel tired, stressed and sometime overwhelmed by their new circumstances; these feels are natural and a period of adjustment is to be expected.
-Post natal depression affects about 10 percent of women who have just had a baby.
-It is a reaction to a life event which can be split up into three categories.
-Baby blues a few days after delivery, post natal depression which can continue for months, and postnatal psychosis.

 The information below has been written to try to explain the changes that can occur in the early months after you have given birth to your baby, and to help women who are suffering from these very common problems to talk about them and seek the help they need.